palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RA4M1/XIAO_RA4M1_Pin_Multiplexing.md

 ## Analog

-XIAO RA4M1 Development Board  Having up to 14 bit ADC for high-resolution reading of analog sensor values , it can help us to read more accurate values .
-The analog-to-digital converter(ADC) on an XIAO RA4M1 Development board .
+XIAO RA4M1 Development Board  Having up to 14 bit ADC for high-resolution reading of analog sensor values , it can help us to read more accurate val The analog-to-digital converter(ADC) on an XIAO RA4M1 Development board .
 By Default , the resolution is set 10-bit , which can be to both 12-bit and 14-bit resolution for improved accuracy on analog readings

 Detail Datas by ADC accuracy
 - 10-bit :  0~1024